vixrant/Vixrant.github.io/content/posts/property-decorator.md

 ---
-title: 'The @property decorator'
+title: The @property decorator
+date: 2018-09-01
-tags: [python, fp]
+tags:
+- python
+- fp
 ---

 You may remember this from Java: